norbu09/smith/docs/index.md

 Use oban for background jobs.
 There is a ash_oban library that you can use for that.

 Write ash extensions for things that are not handled well in Ash at the moment.
 Here are details on how to do that: <https://hexdocs.pm/ash/writing-extensions.html>

+Keep files small.
+Any file above 300 LOC is too large, break it down into parts.
+A good pattern is to create a directory with the base intent and then add specific files under that directory.

+Always make sure code compiles and has no warnings with `mix compile --warnings-as-errors`.

+Always make sure tests pass with `mix test`.